 In 1990, CAR established 120,000-hectare Dzanga-Sangha Special Dense Forest Reserve.
 The Sangha Tri-National Area, which includes the reserve, is identified as one of 12 priority areas for the Central African Regional Program for the Environment (CARPE).
 The government has adopted a partnership approach to managing the reserve that includes engaging the local communities.
 A local nongovernmental organization, the Committee for Development of Bayanga (CDB), was created to facilitate the participation of local communities in decision-making relating to the reserve.
-Very little information regarding the community participation efforts is available, but one 2008 study reported that local Bayaka communities were dissatisfied with their relationships to the government officials and the international and local organizations operating in the reserve; the Bayaka communities sought more control over forest access, more control over the type of projects undertaken in the forest, more participation in the projects, and greater sharing of benefits from project activities (Ngatoua n.d.; Nelson 2008; Blom 1998).
+International conservation NGO WWF has been the main partner of the park and its neighboring communities.

 The government’s Poverty Reduction Strategy Paper for 2008–2010 identified the need for good governance in the management of the country’s forest resources to increase the sector’s value.
-Specific planned activities included: increasing and diversifying forest production and implementing existing forest development plans; funding a forestry and tourism initiative; and engaging communities in management of forest resources.
-As of the 2009 progress report, the government was moving forward on implementing an Africa Forest Law Enforcement and Governance (AFLEG) action plan in order to reinforce the laws against illegal logging and trade and wildlife-poaching and to ensure access to the EU market.
-The government created a forest observatory, an economic intelligence-gathering tool designed to support decision-making and supply reliable and relevant economic information on the industry.
+In addition, the government’s Strategy for Recovery and Peacebuilding (RCPCA) adopted in 2016 also calls for support to poverty reduction and economic development.
+In order to join the EU-FLEGT initiative, the government created a forest observatory, an economic intelligence-gathering tool designed to support decision-making and supply reliable and relevant economic information on the industry.
 The government also initiated a program to share revenues from forestry and wildlife enterprises with communities.
-Revenues are deposited in a bank account opened in the Central Bank in the name of the communities, and are supervised by a technical committee comprising representatives of the ministries concerned (Interior, Finance and Budget, Water, Forests, Hunting and Fisheries) to help ensure transparent management of the revenues for the benefit of communities (GOCAR 2007; IMF 2009a; World Bank 2009c).
+Revenues are deposited in a bank account opened in the Central Bank in the name of the communities, and are supervised by a technical committee comprising representatives of the ministries concerned (Interior, Finance and Budget, Water, Forests, Hunting and Fisheries) to help ensure transparent management of the revenues for the benefit of communities (GOCAR 2007, IMF 2009a, World Bank 2009c).

-The Ministry of Water, Forests, Hunting and Fisheries (MEFCP) is working with the World Resources Institute (WRI) to improve the quality and availability of information on CAR’s forest sector and build the country’s remote-sensing, GIS, and forest information management capacities.
-One of the major products of the collaboration is an Interactive Forest Atlas of CAR.
-The Atlas, which targets stakeholders working in the forest areas, is available on a CD-ROM and presents forest information in an easy-to-use, publicly accessible format (WRI 2010).
+The Ministry of Water, Forests, Hunting and Fisheries (MEFCP) is working with the World Resources Institute (WRI) to improve the quality and availability of information on CAR’s forest sector and build the country’s remote sensing, GIS, and forest information management capacities.

 DONOR INTERVENTIONS AND INVESTMENTS